 Corporate Social Responsibility has been an integral part of the way in which yourCompany does business.
-Your Company has made a conscious e_ort to involve communities inits development journey and has received appreciations from the stakeholders which givesa sense of pride and an encouragement to continue this resolve further and better.
-Anamount of Rs.
-16563750/- was allocated towards CSR activities as mandated by theprovisions of the Companies Act 2013.
+Your Company has made a conscious effort to involve communities inits development journey and has received appreciations from the stakeholders which givesa sense of pride and an encouragement to continue this resolve further and better.

-In accordance with the provisions of section 135 of the Companies Act 2013 read withCompanies (Corporate Social Responsibility Policy) Rules 2014 an Annual Report on theCSR activities of the Company along with the CSR initiatives as on undertaken during theFinancial Year 2015- 16 is appended to this Report as "Annexure-A."
+In accordance with the provisions of Section 135 of the Companies Act 2013 read withCompanies (Corporate Social Responsibility Policy) Rules 2014 the Annual Report on theCSR activities of the Company along with the CSR initiatives undertaken during theFinancial Year 2016-17 is appended to this Report as "Annexure-A."

 10. Business Risk Management

 The Company is exposed to inherent uncertainties owing to the sector in which itoperates.
 A key factor in determining a Company's capacity to create sustainable value isthe ability and willingness of the Company to take risks and manage them effectively andefficiently.
 Many types of risks exist in the Company's operating environment and emergeon a regular basis due to many factors such as changes in regulatory framework economicfundamentals etc. In order to evaluate identify and mitigate these business risks theCompany has a robust Risk Management framework.
 This framework seeks to createtransparency ensure effective risk mitigation process and thereby minimize adverse impacton the business objectives and enhance the Company's competitive advantage.
 The Businessrisks as identified are reviewed and a detailed action plan to mitigate the identifiedrisks is drawn up and its implementation is monitored.
 The key risk and mitigation actionsare placed before the Audit Committee of the Company.